arvigeus/AZ-204/Learning Path/App Service.md

 ### Discover App Service networking features

 By default, apps hosted in App Service are accessible directly through the internet and can reach only internet-hosted endpoints.
-But for many applications, you need to control the inbound and outbound network traffic.
+For many applications, you need to control the inbound and outbound network traffic.

-There are two main deployment types for Azure App Service.
-The multitenant public service hosts App Service plans in the Free, Shared, Basic, Standard, Premium, PremiumV2, and PremiumV3 pricing SKUs.
-There's also the single-tenant App Service Environment (ASE) hosts Isolated SKU App Service plans directly in your Azure virtual network.
+There are two main deployment types for Azure App Service:

+- The multitenant public service hosts App Service plans in the Free, Shared, Basic, Standard, Premium, PremiumV2, and PremiumV3 pricing SKUs.
+- The single-tenant App Service Environment (ASE) hosts Isolated SKU App Service plans directly in your Azure virtual network.

-#### Multi-tenant App Service networking features
+#### Multitenant App Service networking features

 Azure App Service is a distributed system.
 The roles that handle incoming HTTP or HTTPS requests are called _front ends_.
 The roles that host the customer workload are called _workers_.
-All the roles in an App Service deployment exist in a multi-tenant network.
+All the roles in an App Service deployment exist in a multitenant network.
 Because there are many different customers in the same App Service scale unit, you can't connect the App Service network directly to your network.

 Instead of connecting the networks, you need features to handle the various aspects of application communication.
 The features that handle requests to your app can't be used to solve problems when you're making calls from your app.
 Likewise, the features that solve problems for calls from your app can't be used to solve problems to your app.